 This includes the use of any copyrighted content which is an intellectual property of someone else, therefore, you are not allowed to use it or represent it as your own.

-And the trademark infringement includes using names for famous brands, celebrities and/or use any other terms or phrase which is registered as trademark like Bullet Journal.
+And trademark infringement includes using names for famous brands, celebrities, and/or using any other terms or phrase which is registered as trademark like Bullet Journal.

 So, you need to be very diligent about copyright and trademark infringement to safeguard your kdp account.

 4. Duplicate Content

 Another most common mistake that can compromise your kdp account is the use of the same interior for creating multiple low-content books.
 There are many publishers out there who tend to create multiple books using the same interior with multiple different covers.
 And it mostly applies to books that contain some sort of content in them including coloring books, activity books, workbooks.